soundaryas05/Demographic-Data-Analyzer/README.md

 In this challenge you must analyze demographic data using Pandas.
 You are given a dataset of demographic data that was extracted from the 1994 Census database.
 Here is a sample of what the data looks like:

-Thid **project** uses **Pandas** and answers the following questions:
+This **project** uses **Pandas** and answers the following NINE questions:

-People/Race?
+1. What is the number of people belonging to each race
-AVG(men)?
+2. Average number of men from the dataset
-Percentage of people who have a Bachelor's degree?
+3. Percentage of people who have a Bachelor's degree
-What % of people with advanced education (Bachelors, Masters, or Doctorate) earn >= 50K?
+4. What % of people with advanced education (Bachelors, Masters, or Doctorate) earn >= 50K
-What % of people without advanced education earn >= 50K?
+5. What % of people without advanced education earn >= 50K
-Calculate min work hours/week
+6. Calculate min work hours/week
-What % of the people who work the min no. of hours/week have a salary >= 50K?
+7. What % of the people who work the min no. of hours/week have a salary >= 50K
-Which country has the highest % of people that earn >50K and what is that percentage?
+8. Which country has the highest % of people that earn >50K and what is that percentage
-Identify the most popular occupation for those who earn >50K in India.
+9. Identify the most popular occupation for those who earn >50K in India

 Unit tests can be found under test_module.py.

 **Development**